polymorvic/cv-sport-geometry/README.md

 <img src="assets/ref_img.png" alt="reference tennis court" width="150" height="300">

 Once this reference model is built, the algorithm performs a **homography-based perspective warp** between:
-- a selected subset of **corresponding points** (usually at least four) detected in the input image, and
+- a selected subset of **corresponding points** (at least four) detected in the input image, and
 - the **reference points** from the synthetic court.

-Using these pairs, the transformation homography matrix is estimated, enabling the algorithm to:
+Using these pairs, the transformation homography matrix is calculated, enabling the algorithm to:
 - **project all remaining reference points** into the image plane, and
 - **overlay the synthetic court** onto the detected court in the original image.